arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 ---
 layout: post
 title: Generate passwords from the commandline
+excerpt: Many websites offer a solution for this, but many proposed solutions are dubious at best.
 ---

-Many websites offer a solution for this, but many proposed solutions are dubious at best.

 I needed to generate a random password from a shell script, I figured that this was solved long ago, so I turned to *teh interwebz* to quickly copy/paste a